A Nose Away From Beautiful

 Posted Mar 15, 2017

 Besides its critical function in smell and breathing, the cartilaginous protrusion labeled nose has long been crucial in considerations of human beauty.
-And how could this not be so, when it sits in the very center of your face – literally “standing out” from other features.
-In fact, in both art and life, the curious aesthetics of the nose has for millennia been a subject of particular interest (see Cultural Encyclopedia of the Body, p.
-360).
+How could this not be so, when it sits in the very center of your face – literally “standing out” from other features.
+In fact, in both art and life, the curious aesthetic of the nose has for millennia been a subject of particular interest.

 Ironically, the less prominent your nose, the better.
 That is to say, the so-deemed “perfect nose” is one that draws as little attention to itself as possible.
 As most cosmetic surgeons today agree, ideally a person’s eyes, cheeks, and lips are what should most draw an onlooker’s gaze.
-But if the nose happens to be oversized, or out of kilter with the rest of one’s face, another’s attention will instead center on one’s proboscis.
-And such a distraction is hardly favorable to their estimation of one’s appearance.
+If the nose happens to be oversized, or out of kilter with the rest of one’s face, another’s attention will instead center on one’s proboscis.
+Such a distraction is hardly favorable to their estimation of one’s appearance.

-What’s so regrettable here is that no fewer than 14 types of noses have been identified (see Abraham Tamir, 2011).
+What’s so regrettable here is that no fewer than 14 types of noses have been identified.
 And in reality almost all of them – or their variants – fall short of being in perfect balance and harmony with the rest of the face.
 In a sense, such perfection, paradoxically, might best be seen as an aberration.

 Scaachi Koul is one writer who, dolefully, takes up this worrisome subject.
-And her excellent overview focuses (as does most of the popular literature) specifically on women’s noses:
+And her excellent overview focuses specifically on women’s noses:

-No matter where we are, or who we think we are, the beauty standards for noses are still remarkably narrow ... .
-No wonder we’re still trying to hide our noses ... .
+No matter where we are, or who we think we are, the beauty standards for noses are still remarkably narrow ...
+No wonder we’re still trying to hide our noses ...
 Few cultures like or accept a [disproportionately] large nose.
 No one wants a crooked one.
-Anything too wide, too flared is easily dismissed as unattractive ... .
+Anything too wide, too flared is easily dismissed as unattractive ...
 This is true for nearly anyone, but doubly true for women, for whom anything outsized or out of the ordinary is examined and picked apart.
-In fact, the best nose, for women, is one you barely notice at all ... .
-[They’re] frankly, relatively nondescript [or, it might be added, non-ethnic]. (“When Will the Nose Have Its Beauty Moment?”, BuzzFeedNews, July 11, 2016.)
+In fact, the best nose, for women, is one you barely notice at all ...
+[They’re] frankly, relatively nondescript [or, it might be added, non-ethnic].

 Unquestionably, on this oh-so-imperfect planet, imperfect noses have – and will – prevail.
-And that’s why it’s so sad that a great number of us remain self-conscious about what we can’t but adversely regard as our “blemished beaks,” particularly as seen in profile (and curses on that callous individual who invented the mirror in the first place!).
+That’s why it’s so sad that a great number of us remain self-conscious about what we adversely regard as our “blemished beaks,” particularly as seen in profile.
 It’s fascinating that the perfect feminine nose has actually been labeled “celestial,” as in heavenly – or, better, not of this earth.

 As subjective as “beauty” sounds, human beings agree to a remarkable degree on who is attractive and who is not.
 Beauty, as it turns out, is not in the eye of the beholder.
 Generally, it means feminine features for women, like large eyes and a round face, and masculine features for men, like a square jaw.
 Even newborn infants have been shown to prefer gazing at faces adults agree are attractive.

 An earlier post of mine, “Is There Something Unethical About Beauty?”, touches on this provocative subject.
-And as Graham further reports, we’re apt to see attractive people as “healthier, friendlier, more intelligent, and more competent than the rest of us,” and (get this) “even identical twins judge each other by [their] relative beauty,” suggesting that even minute appearance discrepancies between faces can have a major effect on our perceptions.
+As Graham further reports, we’re apt to see attractive people as “healthier, friendlier, more intelligent, and more competent than the rest of us,” and “even identical twins judge each other by [their] relative beauty,” suggesting that even minute appearance discrepancies between faces can have a major effect on our perceptions.

 So what’s a person in such circumstances to do?
 Here are the three main options:

-(1) Bite the bullet and, if you can afford it, look into what you might change, or enhance, through rhinoplasty.
+1. Bite the bullet and, if you can afford it, look into what you might change, or enhance, through rhinoplasty.
 Some discussants on the internet were thrilled that they decided to undergo the surgery, ending up with a nose they were much happier with.
 They claimed that the procedure helped them be less self-conscious and build their self-confidence.
 Moreover, it didn’t take all that long for them to get used to the “newness” of their improved appearance.
-(And to get a better idea of what rhinoplasty can potentially do for your attractiveness, take a look at these—presumably, untouched—online before-and-after photos.)

 I’ll close this piece with a quote from a woman who, though she herself decided not to get her nose cosmetically enhanced, is yet sympathetic to those who would.
 Her simple words may lack sophistication but nonetheless reflect a humanity eminently worth noting.
 For they speak to the unconditional self-acceptance that all of us would do well to strive toward: